Big Nate (TV series)

-Big Nate is an American computer-animated streaming television series developed by Mitch Watson and based on the comic strip and book series of the same name by Lincoln Peirce.
+Big Nate is an American animated television series developed by Mitch Watson and based on the comic strip and book series of the same name by Lincoln Peirce.
 It follows the adventures of the titular protagonist, alongside his friends, in sixth grade.
 The executive producers are Mitch Watson and John Cohen.
 Peirce is also collaborating with the producers for the show.
-It premiered on Paramount+ on February 17, 2022.
-In March 2022, the series was renewed for a second season.
+The show premiered on Paramount+ on February 17, 2022.
+In March 2022, the series was renewed for a second season, which premiered on July 7, 2023.

+On March 28, 2024, the series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal".
+Production on the series ended on July 25, 2024.
+Despite the removal from Paramount+, most episodes of the show are still available to purchase on digital platforms.
+On August 26, 2024, every season two episode, including all of the previously unreleased episodes of the season, were put on Apple TV and Amazon Prime for purchase.

+The show received mixed reviews from audiences, who criticized its gross-out humor, although the animation and voice acting were praised.

 Premise

 Big Nate follows the adventures and misadventures of Nate Wright, a semi-incompetent, spirited, and rebellious sixth-grader.
-His friend group includes Francis, Teddy, Chad, and Dee Dee.
-Nate hates social studies teacher Mrs. Godfrey, whom he considers his nemesis and calls her names like "the school's Godzilla", and tends to run afoul of her, the firm Principal Nichols, and the ageing science teacher Mr. Galvin.
-At home, Nate lives with his single father Martin and girly older sister Ellen.
+His friend group includes Francis, Dee Dee, Teddy, and Chad.
+Nate hates social studies teacher Mrs. Godfrey, whom he considers his nemesis and calls her names like "the school's Godzilla", and tends to run afoul of her, the firm Principal Nichols, and the aging science teacher Mr. Galvin.
+At home, Nate lives with his single father Martin and older sister Ellen.